 Scrunchies Are Cool Again.
 Hair's How They Staged A Comeback

 Georgie Williamson's first scrunchie moment came the day she was born.
-In 1989 her mom was in labor, wearing a black velvet scrunchie with a bow.
+In 1989 her mother was in labor, wearing a black velvet scrunchie with a bow.
 And the daughter grew up a believer — "a scrunchie gal," as she puts it.

 For much of her adult life, this was an untrendy choice.
-The scrunchie became so uncool by 2003 that the zeitgeist TV show Sex And The City devoted a whole plot line to it: "No woman who works at W Magazine and lives on Perry Street would be caught dead at a hip downtown restaurant wearing a scrrrrunchie," asserted the protagonist Carrie Bradshaw.
+The scrunchie became so uncool by 2003 that the zeitgeist TV show Sex And The City devoted a whole plotline to it: "No woman who works at W Magazine and lives on Perry Street would be caught dead at a hip downtown restaurant wearing a scrrrrunchie," asserted protagonist Carrie Bradshaw.

 And so Williamson learned to laugh it off when friends kept giving her obnoxious scrunchies as a joke.
 "Joke's on them," she says, "because I end up using them."

 But lately Williamson, now 30, has noticed something odd in her spin class: other women sporting scrunchies.
-Cue a low-stakes emotional roller-coaster: "I'm not a trendy person," she says.
+Cue a low-stakes emotional roller coaster: "I'm not a trendy person," she says.
 "Do people think I'm trying to be trendy?
 Oh no. Am I not cool enough to be wearing a scrunchie now?"

 In the past year, scrunchies sold eight times faster than the overall category of hair accessories and styling products, according to Goody, one of the oldest scrunchie brands.
 "Scrunchies Are 2019's Biggest Fashion Trend," announced a recent headline in Teen Vogue.